lfaucheux/PyLUCCBA/README.md

 <p align="center"><img src="https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/examples/Example-1/dNPV%20co2%20total%20%5Bunif-SPC-ETHvsOIL%5D.png?raw=true" width="50%"/><img><img src="https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/examples/Example-1/dNPV%20co2%20total%20%5Bdiff-SPC-ETHvsOIL%5D.png?raw=true" width="50%"/><img></p>

+### A note on the carbon profitability payback period

 Actually, it looks like extending the horizon of the project may be a good idea to see whether one of those two temporal profiles exhibit positive values over the long run.

+*NB1: the project horizon must be long enough for such a period to exist.
+Hence the extension from 20 years to 50 years that is done below.*
+*NB2: given that cultivation and its associated emission flows often -- depending on the type of final land use -- end one year before the end of the project, projects' last years are structurally more enviroment-friendly, which may increase project's carbon profitability in some cases to such an extent that this last year actually becomes the payback period, hence the NB1*.

-    >>> cba._cache.clear() # we clear the cache of our instance since we are going to change a calculation parameter.
+    >>> cba._clear_caches()         # we clear the cache of our instance since we are going to change a calculation parameter.
+    GlobalWarmingPotential          # the tool enumerates the caches that have been cleaned.
+    OutputFlows
+    CarbonAndCo2FlowsAnnualizer
+    LandSurfaceFlows
+    Co2Prices
+    CBACalculator
-    >>> cba.project_horizon = 40 # double the project horizon
+    >>> cba.project_horizon = 50    # we set a long project horizon
     >>> cba.chart_of_NPV_total_unif_minus_black_output_co2_flows_trajs.show()
     >>> cba.chart_of_NPV_total_diff_minus_black_output_co2_flows_trajs.show()
     ---- a_parameter_which_solves_soc_chosen_CRF_constrained sol=[0.52418009]